-The daily programme and environment is very child-centred and respectful of the child and their family.
-Each child has a care plan where their social, emotional, educational and physical development is encouraged and supported.
-Some children and parents are offered individual therapeutic support if required.
-Parents are also supported with childcare concerns or any issues that hinder their ability to meet the needs of their children.
-Their childcare worker is available to attend meetings with parents and make referrals with the parents on behalf of the child.
-We also engage in Inter-agency work with other child care services in order to achieve effective responses for children whose parents struggle with addiction.
+The daily programme and environment in The Children’s Project is child-centred and encourages children to grow and develop in a safe and caring environment.
+Staff are mindful of each child’s background and are always respectful of the child and their family.
+Each child’s social, emotional, educational and physical development is encouraged and supported at Frontline.
+Some children and parents are offered individual therapeutic support if required for specific needs.
+Parents are supported with childcare concerns or any issues that hinder their ability to meet the needs of their children.
+Childcare key-workers are available to attend meetings with parents and make referrals with parents on behalf of the child.
+We also engage in Inter-agency work with other childcare services in order to achieve holistic and effective responses for vulnerable children whose parents struggle with addiction.

 The children’s project as part of our strategic plan has started an intergenerational learning programme with the children’s project and elderly people from a local nursing home.
 The children visit the nursing home weekly to participate in planned activities.
 This active learning experience between the children and elderly residences allow both groups to build friendships, learn from one another and have fun.